fedspendingtransparency/openbeta/_concepts/browse.md

 headline: Browse the Data

 copy:
   - text: Below are several ideas for browsing data by different categories.
-Agencies, Recipients, and NAICS headings link to interactive pages.
+The Agencies, Recipients, and NAICS headings link to interactive pages.
 Please take a look and give us your feedback in the discussion section at the bottom of each tab.

 discussion_title: "Discussion suggestions:"